Dawitdaniel91/Amazon_Vine_Analysis/README.md

 . overall of all 5 Star reviews are also the same as the Furnitu becouse all are form vine participants.

-## REcommendations:
+## Recommendations:

 .
 The Amazon Vine Analysis provide a favorable dataset on the 5-star rating

-.Most of data isn't Vine reviews over specific products, that we could minimize the resluts and create a different dataset on just Vine products.
+.
+Most of data isn't Vine reviews over specific products, that we could minimize the resluts and create a different dataset on just Vine products.